srosanba/sas-custom-warnings/README.md

    else put 'W' 'ARNING: unaccounted for value of ' gender=;
 run;
 ```
-If any values of `gender` other than `1` or `2` shows up in the data, this second `else` will generate a WARNING in the log.
+If any values of `GENDER` other than `1` or `2` shows up in the data, this second `ELSE` will generate a WARNING in the log.
 Something like,
 ```
 WARNING: unaccounted for value of gender=99
 ```
 As long as you are using log checking programs (and you *should* be using log checking programs), the dastardly data value is quickly identified and dealt with.

 ## What's with the 'W' 'ARNING'?
-Suppose we were to write the second `else` as follows:
+Suppose we were to write the second `ELSE` as follows:
 ```
 else put 'WARNING: unaccounted for value of ' gender=;
 ```